Pikmaniac369/C16302271-GamesEngines1-Assignment/README.md

 [![YouTube](http://img.youtube.com/vi/wtXirrO-iNA/0.jpg)](https://www.youtube.com/watch?v=wtXirrO-iNA)

+### Description
+My audio visualiser creates a ring of cubes that respond to music in front of a coloured background.
+The colour of the background and the colour of the ring of cubes change along with the intensity of the music.
+The more intense the music, the brighter the colour.
+The less intense the music, the darker the colour.

+The audio visualiser loads in music from an audio source component in the main camera.
+The AudioVisualiser.cs script then gets a collection of samples from the music and divides these samples across the ring of cubes.
+As the power of the audio changes, the cubes scale on their local y-axes accordingly, creating the desired effect.

+The part of the assignment that I am the most proud of is the colour changing of the ring of cubes, as I managed to figure out how to do that without using a tutorial.

 ## Week 5
 I will attempt to create a sound visualiser.
 I will use tutorials like the one below: